 A skilled communicator, Barbara researched and presented the RTE radio series ‘Picking Up the Pieces’ which documented grassroots peacebuilding in an Irish post-conflict environment.
 Having previously worked for the Combat Poverty Agency, she has campaigned to include the voices of those who live on the margins and are increasingly impacted by the climate crisis into the mainstream.
 She contributes regularly to discussions and debates at local and national level and has represented the Irish peacebuilding community on the international stage.

-Barbara’s recent engagements with peacebuilding organisations in Geneva, Normandy, Finland, Norway and Turkey has increased the profile and influence of Ireland and Glencree (as the Republics only peace centre) within this international community.
+Her recent engagements with peacebuilding organisations in Geneva, Normandy, Finland, Norway, Poland and Turkey has increased the profile and influence of Ireland, and of Glencree as the Republics only peace centre, within this international community.
 She also leveraged these forums to highlight the need for greater collaboration and dialogue within Europe to address the polarisation of politics and the decline of multilateralism.
-These are key areas of focus for Glencree in support of the Global Ireland strategy, The Global Goals; The National Action Plan on Women Peace and Security (UN Resolution 1325); and, A Better World - Ireland’s long-term commitment to humanitarian aid in conflict and post-conflict societies.